János Hadik

-Count János Hadik de Futak (John Hadik; 23 November 1863 – 10 December 1933 in Budapest) was a Hungarian landowner and politician who served for 17 hours as Prime Minister of Hungary, beginning on 30 October 1918.
+Count János Hadik de Futak (23 November 1863 – 10 December 1933) was a Hungarian landowner and politician who served for 17 hours as Prime Minister of Hungary, beginning on 30 October 1918.
 His tenure coincided with a period of political instability in Hungary immediately after World War I, during which several successive governments ruled the country.
 He was forced to resign at the outbreak of the Aster Revolution on 31 October 1918, serving the shortest tenure of any Hungarian Prime Minister.

-Early years
+Early life

 János Hadik was born on 23 November 1863 in Pálócz, Ung County to Count Béla Hadik Mátyás Antal (1822–1885) and Countess Barkóczy Ilona (1833–1887) as their second child, the first being Endre Hadik-Barkóczy and the third Miksa Hadik.
 He was a great-grandson of András Hadik de Futak.

 Military career

 After completion of his secondary school studies in Kassa, he graduated from the Theresian Military Academy in Wiener Neustadt, and then in 1884 he entered the joint Austro-Hungarian Army as a Hussar cavalry lieutenant in the 10th Hussars in Bácska.
 However, in 1893, while first lieutenant in rank, he placed himself off duty.